Strategies for Government

 Spotlights

-In 2022, the Centers for Medicare & Medicaid Services (CMS) proposed new rules for streamlining the prior authorization including: requiring a standard, interoperable application for electronic prior authorizations, requiring certain payers to provide specific reasons when denying requests, publicly report metrics on their prior authorizations, and respond within seven days for standard requests and within 72 hours for urgent requests, and adding electronic prior authorization as a measure for Medicare’s Promoting Interoperability Program and the Merit-based Incentive Payment System.
+In 2024, the Centers for Medicare & Medicaid Services (CMS) finalized new rules for streamlining the prior authorization including: requiring certain payers to provide specific reasons when denying requests, publicly report metrics on their prior authorizations, and respond within seven days for standard requests and within 72 hours for urgent requests; and adding electronic prior authorization as a measure for Medicare’s Promoting Interoperability Program and the Merit-based Incentive Payment System.
+This rule was finalized in January 2024; visit this fact sheet for more information about the rule.

 Some states have enacted prior authorization reforms, including: